rsta2/circle-docs/docs/basic-system-services/system-log.rst

 .. cpp:function:: void CLogger::RegisterPanicHandler (TLogPanicHandler *pHandler)

 	Registers a callback function, which is executed, before a system halt, which is triggered by a log message with severity ``LogPanic``.
-This is normally used by the class ``CSysLogDaemon``, which sends log messages to a syslog server.
+This is normally used by the class :ref:`CSysLogDaemon`, which sends log messages to a syslog server.
 If ``CSysLogDaemon`` is not in the system, ``RegisterPanicHandler()`` can be used for other application purposes. ``TLogPanicHandler`` has to following prototype:

 .. code-block:: c++